CSCfi/csc-user-guide/docs/apps/comsol.md

 # COMSOL Multiphysics

-The COMSOL Multiphysics simulation environment facilitates all steps in the modeling process — defining your geometry, specifying your physics, meshing, solving and then post-processing your results.
+The COMSOL Multiphysics simulation environment facilitates all steps in the modeling process; defining your geometry, specifying your physics, meshing, solving and then post-processing your results.

 Setting up the model up is quick, thanks to a number of predefined modeling